GoogleCloudPlatform/community/tutorials/absence-alerts-stackdriver/index.md

 ---
-title: Scaling times series absence alerts with Stackdriver
+title: Scaling time series absence alerts with Stackdriver
 description: Create alerts for missing monitoring data with Stackdriver, avoiding duplicate alerts so that you aren't overwhelmed with notifications.
 author: alexamies
 tags: Stackdriver, monitoring